vinid/webiste-back/content/authors/admin/_index.md

 I love the multifaceted nature of the field; it allows me to engage in different tasks and contribute to the development:

-* from constructing foundation models (see for example, ([Instruction Tuning](https://outerbounds.com/blog/custom-llm-tuning/), [LLaMA and LoRA](https://outerbounds.com/blog/llm-tuning-metaflow/), [FashionCLIP](https://huggingface.co/patrickjohncyh/fashion-clip))
+* From constructing foundation models (e.g., ([Instruction Tuning](https://outerbounds.com/blog/custom-llm-tuning/),
+[LLaMA and LoRA](https://outerbounds.com/blog/llm-tuning-metaflow/),
+[FashionCLIP](https://huggingface.co/patrickjohncyh/fashion-clip))
-* to gaining deep insights into their inner workings (see for example, [Compositionality in Vision and Language](https://openreview.net/forum?id=KRLUvxh8uaX)).
+* To gaining deep insights into their inner workings (e.g., [Compositionality in Vision and Language](https://openreview.net/forum?id=KRLUvxh8uaX)).
-* Moreover, I recognize the importance of safety and ethical implications of Generative AI, making it an integral part of my work (see for example, [DallE And Stable Diffusion](https://arxiv.org/abs/2211.03759).
+* Moreover, I recognize the importance of safety and ethical implications of Generative AI, making it an integral part of my work (e.g., [DallE And Stable Diffusion](https://arxiv.org/abs/2211.03759).
 By actively participating in each stage of the process, I aim to contribute to the advancement and responsible use of generative AI technology.

 You can find my work in the main track of different AI venues (e.g., [AAAI](https://www.aaai.org/ojs/index.php/AAAI/article/view/4594/4472),